USS Marmora (1862): Construction and characteristics

 Marmora was assigned the identification number 2; these numbers were painted onto the pilothouses of the tinclads beginning in June 1863.
-She was commissioned into the Union Navy on October 21, at Carondelet, St. Louis.
+She was commissioned into the Union Navy on October 21, 1862, at Carondelet, St. Louis.
 Over the course of her military service, her armament varied.
-Initially, Marmora was armed with two 12-pounder rifled cannons and two 24-pounder guns.
+Initially, she was armed with two 12-pounder rifled cannons and two 24-pounder guns.
 In June 1864, four 24-pounder guns were added to her armament, which consisted of eight 24-pounder guns as of the following December.
 As of March 31, 1865, she was reported to have been armed with two 12-pounder guns and six 14-pounders.
 Along with USS Signal, Marmora was one of the first purpose-converted tinclads in the Union Navy.

 Service history

 Vicksburg campaign

-Marmora left Carondelet for Cairo, Illinois on October 22, 1862, under the command of Acting Volunteer Lieutenant Robert Getty.
-In November, Union Army Major Generals Ulysses S. Grant and William T. Sherman, along with Acting Rear Admiral David Dixon Porter, decided that the Union Navy would operate against Confederate forces along the Yazoo River, in junction with the Vicksburg campaign.
+Marmora left Carondelet for Cairo, Illinois, on October 22, 1862, under the command of Acting Volunteer Lieutenant Robert Getty.
+In November, Union Army Major Generals Ulysses S. Grant and William T. Sherman, along with Acting Rear Admiral David Dixon Porter, decided that the Union Navy would operate against Confederate forces along the Yazoo River, in conjunction with the Vicksburg campaign.
 Porter's command was known as the Mississippi Squadron.
 On November 21, Captain Henry A. Walke received orders to move with a naval force from Helena, Arkansas, to the mouth of the Yazoo.
 Marmora was at Cairo at this time, and was ordered to join Walke.
 The vessel reached Helena on November 24, and left for the mouth of the Yazoo the next day along with Signal and the ironclad USS Carondelet; the three vessels were joined by the timberclad USS Lexington on November 26.
 The movement down the Mississippi River was conducted only during the daytime due to low water levels.